Bruriah: The Bruriah incident

 Avodah Zarah 18b mentions that, in the middle of his life, Rabbi Meir fled to Lower Mesopotamia, which is referred to as "Babylonia" in Jewish works.
 It mentions two possible motivations.
 The second of these is "the Beruriah incident" (מעשה דברוריא), a phrase that is not explained.

 Various post-Talmudic commentaries offer explanations of this incident.
 According to Rashi, "Commentary to Avodah Zarah" 18b, Beruriah made light of the Talmudic assertion that women are "light-minded" in Kiddushin 80b.
 Rashi explains the phrase "women's minds weigh lightly upon them" as indicating a lack of sexual inhibition.
 To vindicate the Talmudic maxim, Rabbi Meir sent one of his students to seduce her.
 Though she initially resisted the student's advances, she eventually acceded to them.
 When she realized what she had done, she committed suicide out of shame.
 (Other sources have it that she fell ill emotionally due to shame, and a group of rabbis prayed for her death and peace.)
 Rabbi Meir, in turn, exiled himself from Israel out of shame and fled to Babylonia.

 This explanation has no recorded source earlier than Rashi, who lived 900 years after the time of Bruriah.
 It is also surprising in that it attributes serious crimes not only to Beruriah and Rabbi Meir's student (who allegedly committed adultery), but to Rabbi Meir himself (who encouraged them to commit adultery).
-Traditional rabbis such as Yosef Shalom Elyashiv, as well as academic scholars such as Eitam Henkin, have argued that Rashi did not write this story, but rather inserted later into his commentary by a mistaken student.
+Traditional rabbis such as Yosef Shalom Elyashiv, as well as academic scholars such as Eitam Henkin, have argued that Rashi did not write this story, but rather it was later inserted into his commentary by a mistaken student.